 Below, see 20 of the best haircuts for men with thinning or balding hair.

 A Short, Low-Effort Style

-For this style, the hair is simply cut with a number 2 blade all over.
+For Channing Tatum's style, the hair is cut with a number two blade all over.
 The sides and back should then be tapered neatly.
 To further minimize the thinning top, the sides and back can be taken shorter to allow for more even coverage.
 If you can see the scalp on top, it's a good idea to cut the sides and back short enough, so an equal amount of scalp is visible.
-Remember to use a sunscreen when prolonged exposure to the sun is expected.
+Remember to use sunscreen when prolonged exposure to the sun is expected.

 Grown-Out and Textured